Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• The maximum days under water over 5 years of Synopsys is 190 days, which is smaller, thus better compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days under water of 190 days in the last 5 years of Synopsys, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)

 • Looking at maximum time in days below previous high water mark in of 190 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (488 days).